 Flood risk zones

-These are areas of land identified by the Environment Agency (EA) as potentially at risk of flooding.
+These are areas of land identified by the Environment Agency (EA) and the Council Land Drainage Team as potentially at risk of flooding.
 The EA categorizes the areas into flood zones.
 The extent of the risk will depend on which flood zone the land falls into.
-For further information on these flood zones please use the Environment Agency website.
+For further information on these flood zones please use the Environment Agency website and visit our Land Drainage teams section

-When a FRA has been submitted with an application, we will as part of the application process, either consult with the EA for their opinion or utilise their standing advice, as appropriate.
+When a FRA has been submitted with an application, we will as part of the application process, consult with the Council’s Land Drainage Team as Lead Local Flood Authority and the EA if required for their opinion or utilise their standing advice, as appropriate.

 Any Planning permission granted on a site in a Flood Zone may be tied to any mitigation strategy as outlined in the FRA or by suitably worded planning conditions.